 Number of kernels per spike

 The application of herbicides had no significant effect on the number of kernels per spike except for the weedy check.
-The maximum numbers of seeds per spike were counted at the application of Razumin 720 SL (45.5) whereas the minimum number of seeds per spike was counted from a weedy check plot (35.5) (Table .5).
+The highest numbers of seeds per spike were counted at the application of Razumin 720 SL (45.5) whereas the lowest number of seeds per spike was counted from a weedy check plot (35.5) (Table .5).
 The highest number of seeds per spike at the application of Razumin 720 SL might be related to lower dry weed biomass and better weed control efficiency, which contributed to the crop's longer spikelet, which produced more seeds.
 The lower number of seeds per spike can be attributed to shorter spike length in weedy check plots due to severe crop weed competition.
 Similar results have also been reported by Pandey et al. (2007) increase in the number of grains per spike can be attributed to the availability of nutrients and greater spike length of wheat.
 According to Ali et al. (2014), the number of seeds per spike increased with decreased weed competition.
 The poor grain filling due to the presence of weeds was reported to be due to reduced tillering, ear formation, and stem weight and height reduction in wheat (Fazal et al., 2012)

 Thousand-grain weight